 Who doesn’t like candies?
-There are so many holidays and celebration occasions are centered around candies, Easter, Halloween, Valentine, Birthday, … Why not use different sweets for some fun science activities before eating them?
+There are so many holidays and celebration occasions are centered around candies, Easter, Halloween, Valentine, Birthday, … Why not use different sweets for some fun STEM activities before eating them?
 These candy science experiments, math activities, engineering building projects, … are so fun and delicious, kids will want to do them again and again.
 They are also very easy, no preparation needed.

-Must Try Candy Science Math Activities for Kids – Hands On Math Science Tech and Engineering
+Must Try Candy STEM Activities for Kids – Hands On Math Science Tech and Engineering

 We thoroughly enjoyed this candy rainbow.
 It is so easy to do.
 All you need is some colored candies, skittles, m&m, jellybean, … you get the idea.
 You just pick the ones of different colors and arrange them in a circle on a plate (white plate is ideal).
 Then slowly pour water into the plate.
 You just need enough water so that all candies are merged in the water.
 You don’t want too much water, otherwise the candies may start floating.
 When the candies are in water, you just wait.
 You will see the color from the candies extends gradually towards the center of the plate.
 However, this is the amazing part, the colors don’t mix.
 See our picture on Instagram.
 This is a very easy experiment, yet the outcome is always gorgeous.